EL-Amrany/PHM-prognostic-database/Microsoft Azure Predictive Maitenance/readme.txt

 Data Set Link: https://www.kaggle.com/datasets/arnabbiswas1/microsoft-azure-predictive-maintenance

-above is an overview about the dataset
+below is an overview about the dataset

 | Metric                               | Value |